patrickjm/websocket-dom/README.md

 ![NPM Version](https://img.shields.io/npm/v/websocket-dom)

-Experimental 2-way sync between backend JSDOM and frontend DOM using WebSockets.
+Experimental partial 2-way sync between backend JSDOM and frontend DOM using WebSockets.

 Fully control the client document and respond to user events from the backend.